We Are Passionate About Therapy

 I have worked with a wide range of people with autism, aphasia, apraxia, dysphasia, dementia, and dysarthria within a variety of different settings.
-I am trained in Fiberoptic Endoscopic Evaluation of Swallowing (FEES), Language Acquisition through Motor Planning (LAMP), Lee Silverman Voice Therapy (LSVT Loud), Lidcombe Program for Stuttering, and Hanen: It Takes Two to Talk.
+I am trained in Fiberoptic Endoscopic Evaluation of Swallowing (FEES), Language Acquisition through Motor Planning (LAMP), Lee Silverman Voice Therapy (LSVT Loud), Lidcombe Program for Stuttering, and Hanen: It Takes Two to Talk, and Gestalt Language Processing.

 In my spare time you can find me running, painting, or spending time communicating with family and friends.

 I have over seventeen years of specialized experience in evaluating and treating adults and teens with neurological impairments.

 During this time, I have treated a variety of complex cognitive-communication and neurological disorders, including reduced cognition and communication, dysphagia, dysarthria, aphasia, voice changes, and dysfluency.
 My work has spanned both inpatient and outpatient services across a broad range of settings, such as in-home, hospitals, clinics, skilled nursing, and behavioral units.

 I have presented on many topics related to traumatic brain injury, collaboratively created a six-week program for auditory processing disorders, and was presented the Civilian Achievement Award for my work in the Department of Defense with military service members.

 My interests include hiking, traveling, spending time with friends and family, and ballroom dancing.